bwc126/frontend-nanodegree-mobile-portfolio/README.md

   For changePizzaSizes, query selection of all randomPizzaContainers need only happen once per call, not for each iteration of the for loop.
 The delta x calculation and newwidth assignment likewise need happen only once per function call, since these are the same for every pizza.
 The for loop only needs to assign each pizza its new width.

 #### Animating Background Pizzas:
   In updatePositions, move the sinusoid calculation outside of the for loop that iterates through each mover, it now lives in a 5-valued for loop that populates an array of phase values.
 This way, the sinusoid calc is done only five times per call to updatePositions (it only has five unique outcomes for a particular frame anyway, because only the modulo 5 result changes within a particular frame).
 Previously, the sinusoid calculation was done for every mover in every frame.
 The result is a dramatic drop in time required to generate frames, and over 120fps performance is now possible (~1ms resize time now vs >~20ms previously).
+The total number of pizzas is now dependent on the window size; instead of ~200, only 40 or so are now created and animated, further improving the performance when scrolling.

+#### General:
+  Make use of Document Fragments where for loops previously appended to the DOM on every iteration; now iterations append to the fragment, which is then appended to the DOM only after concluding the for loop.